grace5829/grace5829/README.md

 <div> Budget Tracking: Keep a close eye on your event expenses with integrated budget management features.</div>

 <h4>Current Progress:</h4>
 I've successfully implemented CRUD APIs for guests and recently finished the backend APIs for guest and events.
 I also have the basic front-end layout to show all events/guest with the ability to edit/add guest to an event.
-I am now working showing guest for specifc events.
+I am now working on showing guest for specifc events.
 Join me on this exciting journey to create the ultimate event planning tool!

+4/1- I can display guests for specific events and automatically link newly created guests to the corresponding event.
+Next, I am working on creating/editing  events.

 <h4>Learning Python and Flask:</h4>
 Currently, I'm navigating the intricacies of Python and Flask to enhance Travel Hub's functionality.
 The initial hurdle of setting up my development environment has been overcome, and now I'm enjoying the process of building and expanding the project.